 Rover P5 Mk III

-October 1965 and the Mk III was introduced at the Motor Show, with more power again, a new Borg Warner Type 35 automatic gearbox, a change to negative earth electrical system, new front seats, an improved front tool tray that doubled-up as a picnic table, rear cup holders (in 1965!) in the centre arm rest, and a rear heater with separate control for rear seat passengers.
+October 1965 and the Mk III was introduced at the British Motor Show, with more power (again), a new Borg Warner Type 35 automatic gearbox, a change to negative earth electrical system, new front seats, an improved front tool tray that doubled-up as a picnic table, rear cup holders (in 1965!) in the centre arm rest, and a rear heater with separate control for rear seat passengers.
 Externally there was a revised grille, and a slightly revised side-trim which went all the way forwards to the front indicator, rather than stopping above the front wheel.

 Aside from the new engine, there were other fairly significant changes: the front now sported two additional fog lamps below the headlamps, creating an even-more imposing front end, the aperture for a starting handle finally disappeared and the front wings were slightly altered at their front edge, the car featured prominent ‘3.5 litre’ badging, and wheels were now chromed Rostyle, which many people thought were ‘a bit too much’ for a Rover, but for Rover were an inexpensive way to modernise the styling.
 Internally there was a large centre console housing additional switches for the fog lamps and heated rear window (when fitted) and a large ashtray.
 The Borg Warner BW35 automatic gearbox was standard.
 Both Saloon and Coupe were updated in the same way.